 - Swirl it twice and remove.

-- Hold the strip horizontally and wait for the colors to develop.
+- Hold the strip horizontally and wait for the colours to develop.

-- Compare the colors on the strip to the corresponding color blocks on the chart to determine the levels of each parameter.PetSmart+3image.chewy.com+3Reddit+3
+- Compare the colours on the strip to the corresponding colour blocks on the chart to determine the levels of each parameter.PetSmart+3image.chewy.com+3Reddit+3

 For accurate readings, ensure you’re using the correct chart for your aquarium type (freshwater or saltwater) and follow the instructions provided with the test kit.PetSmart+1Amazon